andrewjkerr/cis4301-exam3-review/README.md

 		* Users can easily change GET requests in the URL.
 		* GET requests store the information in the URL.
 	* #/some_URL - Takes you to the div(id = 'some_URL')

+* Map Reduce
+	* Know the stages.
+    	* Map
+    	* Reduce
+    	* Shuffle
+	* Know what a functional map-reduce is.
+		* Takes a function and does a map reduce of it.